-Braising is an exceptionally flavorsome way of cooking pork: you place it in the oven in a shallow pool of liquids (here, white wine and tomato juice, or tomato water saved from roasted tomatoes), turning the meat regularly over the span of a few hours.
+Braised pork is exceptionally flavorsome: you place it in the oven in a shallow pool of liquids (here, white wine and tomato juice, or tomato water saved from roasted tomatoes), turning the meat regularly over the span of a few hours.
 Because each part of the meat is alternatively exposed to dry and wet heat, this method allows the whole cut to remain very moist, while also developing an irresistibly caramelized outer crust.

 And it is an ideal recipe if you want to spread out the different steps over two or three days; in fact, it is recommended that you do.

 It is spectacular how refreshed and energized I feel when I do get to spend quality time in the kitchen.

 On the first day, you’ll make a simple rosemary salt to rub onto the pork, and you’ll dice the flavoring vegetables (carrots, fennel, onion, garlic).
 The next day, you’ll cook the meat in the oven and let it cool, so you can skim the excess fat.
 Later that day, or the next day, you’ll reheat the whole thing and serve it to your very appreciative guests with the gremolata you’ll have had plenty of time to prepare because you were so un-tied up in the preparation of the meat.